robot5000-design/ms2/README.md

 For a user:
 - I want to be able to keep track of my best scores.

-_This has been achieved by providing sound effects which are muted by default.
-A button is provided in the top right corner to un-mute._
+_This has been achieved by providing a high score table which is saved to local storage._
 ![hi-score-table](./documentation/images-for-readme/hi-score-table.jpg)

 For the site owner: